pbnoxious/yt2mpd/README.md

 > youtube to mpd script

 Small tool that makes playing audio from youtube videos in mpd possible.
-Uses youtube-dl to download the requested audio to a temporary folder.
+Uses yt-dlp to download the requested audio to a temporary folder.
 Adds the successfully downloaded files to the current MPD playlist via mpc.

 ## Installation